daliarod96/census-api-EDA/README.md

 <p align="center"><img src="https://github.com/daliarod96/Census-api-EDA/assets/79605544/6e35b438-6b2f-4ecf-8ed5-cee296e7b24f" width="60%" height="60%" class="center"></p>

 15.5% of Latinos in California are living under the poverty line in comparison to 8.7% of White people.
 In Imperial County, poverty rates are higher than those in California at large.
 22.3% of Latinos in Imperial County are living in poverty in comparison to 10% of White people.
 Latinos, Indigenous people, Hawaiian Natives, Pacific Islanders, Black people, and an unspecified "Other" are the populations carrying the statewide poverty line over their shoulders.
 Poverty rates for Asian people in California are low.
-It must be noted this standalone fact does not reflect the entire scope of the Asian experience in the U.S.
+It must be noted this standalone fact does not reflect the entire scope of the Asian experience in the U.S..

 <p align="center"><img src="https://github.com/daliarod96/Census-api-EDA/assets/79605544/ad7ffd96-27b8-4c96-8c5c-1593ff82a193" width="60%" height="60%" class="center"></p>